bassoccer56/fantasy_football_playoff_project/README.md

-# REAME for fantasy football playoff project
+# README for fantasy football playoff project
 🏈 NFL Fantasy Football Playoff Project
 A real-time fantasy football leaderboard that syncs active NFL player data from the Sleeper API and provides a searchable, high-performance web interface.